In the Battle Against Aging, When do the Risks Outweigh the Rewards?

 “If a patient is carefully monitored, it’s not a concern,” says Mark Rosenbloom, who runs a clinic in Northbrook, Ill., specializing in testosterone- and other hormone-replacement therapy.

-The FDA advisory panel, after two days of hearing expert testimony, voted overwhelmingly that more data was needed to assess the heart risks of testosterone products.
+The FDA advisory panel, after two days of hearing expert testimony, voted overwhelmingly that more data was needed to assess the heart attack risks of testosterone products.

 The committee also recommended that labels should be changed to discourage the drugs’ use for “age-related” declines of the hormone.